-Once soft tissues are injured the pain and inflammation may eventually resolve, but the healing process continues long after that.
+Once soft tissues (fascia, tendons or muscles) are injured the pain and inflammation may eventually resolve, but the healing process continues long after that.
 The function of those repaired tissues may not completely return.
 When scar tissue lays down over an injury the tissues lose elasticity, become weakened and function is reduced.
 Tissues are prone to reinjury.
 Depending on the severity, a person may not notice any weakness and re-injury never occur.
 But, re-injury is possible without adequate rehabilitation to strengthen both the injured area and also those structures adjacent or associated with the original injury.

 1) Acute – 0-72 hours, Inflammation will occur along with pain, swelling, warmth to the area, and redness.
 The key here is to keep swelling down.
 You're not going to eliminate all of it and some is actually necessary for proper soft tissue healing to take place.
-Another words the damage has already been done so what we're doing is trying to keep the body from over reacting to the trauma that has occurred.
+In other words the damage has already been done so what we're doing is trying to keep the body from over reacting to the trauma that has occurred.
 We use the concept RICE rest, ice, compression and elevation.
 Rest helps the body stabilize thus preventing further damage to the injured area as the body sets up for the 2nd phase of soft tissue healing.
 Ice helps to constrict excessive swelling and also helps decrease pain through it's analgesic nature.
 Compression helps to keep swelling down.
 Elevation is about keeping swelling down.
 So, the key during this stage, yep, you guessed it … keep swelling down and reduce pain as much as possible.
-The role of massage for the injury itself, at this stage, isn't a good idea Concentrate more on the RICE and your body's own natural ability to heal.
+The role of massage for the injury itself, at this stage, isn't a good idea concentrate more on the RICE and your body's own natural ability to heal.

 3) Chronic – Your chronic stage can last up to a year or more as the repairs that are done in the sub acute stage become stronger.
 It may very well be that you'll never regain the full function that you once had as the repaired tissue will not be as strong or flexible as they once were.
 This can leave you more prone to additional injuries.
-Massage in this phase is about restoring flexibility to the injured areas and it's surroundings.
+Massage in this phase is about helping to to restore as much flexibility as possible to the injured areas and it's surroundings.
 One of the big keys is reducing the amount of adhesions that are formed.
 What we want is the collagen (repair tissue) to line up properly (this allows for you to have more function) – this comes by way of massage, stretching, movement and strengthening exercises.
 When collagen (repair tissue necessary for soft tissue healing) lays down over an injury, it's very indiscriminate thereby making for some overlapping (gluing so to speak) to adjacent structures that cause binding and shortening of those structures such as other muscles and tendons.